skiffos/SkiffOS/configs/nvidia/tegra/README.md

 It's possible to flash only u-boot by modifying the flash.sh script, and a target for this will be added to Skiff later on.

+## Known Issues

+There are the following known issues:

+ - Skiff tegra4linux core image has the following issues:
+   - kde is black-screen after sign in
+   - lxde works fine
+   - chromium-browser works, has acceleration, but YouTube won't play
+   - vlc segfaults
+   - mplayer works but is laggy
+   - gstreamer works (and is accelerated)

+The full desktop experience is not quite possible with the l4t based container, but we are getting there.